maximaster/doctrine-migration-comparators/README.md

 Comparator that prioritize versions which matches first on list of regexps.

-**TIP**: You can use `softspring/doctrine-migrations-version-comparator` as equality fallback comparator.
+You can use other comparator as fallback in case migrations have the same regexp matched.
+For example: the library's `NumericComparator` or `softspring/doctrine-migrations-version-comparator`

 ### Example